 Registration and Courses

-The MLIS Advising and Resources page provides guidance about how MLIS students typically complete their degree, as well as links to resources like the program checklist, student handbook, and the iSchool two-year course plan.
+The MLIS Graduate Student Services page provides guidance about how MLIS students typically complete their degree, as well as links to resources like the program checklist, student handbook, and the iSchool Two-Year Course Plan.
 All MLIS students, both in-person and online, must complete the MLIS core: LBSC 602, LBSC 631, LBSC 671, and LBSC 791.

 Yes!
 Students who have successfully completed coursework and/or have work experience that provides a comparable, systematic coverage of the skills, knowledge, and issues covered in a required course may be able to waive the course.

 To apply for a waiver a student must complete the waiver form, including appropriate documentation of coursework or professional experience along with a statement indicating why he or she should be able to waive the course.
 Students will receive a decision (via email) within 1 - 2 weeks after all required documents have been received.

 Yes!
 Students may transfer up to 6 credits earned from an institution other than the University of Maryland, College Park.
 To be eligible for transfer, courses must have a grade of B or better, be graduate-level, and cannot have been applied to a previous degree.
 They must be less than five years old at the time of the request.
 For more information about taking courses outside of the iSchool and transferring credits, please visit the Declarations, Forms & Waivers page.

 Yes!
 You may transfer up to 9 credits.
 Please note that if you started your academic career as a Non-Degree Seeking Student and have since been formally admitted to the iSchool, the credits do not automatically roll over to count toward your graduate degree.
 You must complete the Inclusion of Credit form.
 A signed Inclusion of Credit form must be submitted to the Student Services Office for processing and submission to the Graduate School.